-Rondine II is a 60 Ft Private Classic Yacht with crew restored in 2012.
-The yacht is moored in Le Grazie, Porto Venere a small fishing village close to Cinque Terre area.
+Rondine II is a 60 Ft Private Classic Yacht with crew built in 1948 and restored in 2012.
+The yacht is moored in Le Grazie, Porto Venere a small fishing village in Cinque Terre area.
 (UNESCO World Heritage Site from 1997)

 Sleeps: 4+2 guests